"Our waters filled with emotions let us turn inward to observe our inner motions."

-Eventually, it was mainly the work of ancient Siddha Healer who used manipulation techniques combined with natural medicine (ayurveda) and yoga therapy that restored my structure.
+It was mainly the work of the ancient Siddha Healers of the East who used manipulation techniques combined with natural medicine (ayurveda) and yoga therapy that restored my structure.

-Pilates initially called Contrology was originated by Joseph Pilates in early 1900.
+Pilates formally called "The Art of Contrology" was originated by Joseph Pilates in early 1900.
 His exercise program focuses on the biomechanics of our body developed from his own knowledge in yoga, martial arts, and gymnastics.

 Teaching people to move consciously with the breath, in control to strengthen, stabilize and center our bodies and to create physical balance and thus healthy bodies.
 He worked with precise postural alignments and emphasized anatomically correct positions.